Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 ```
 **Options:**

-* `viewportMargin` - Sets a new margin within the viewport that determines at what point the advert is 'in view'.
+* `viewportMargin` - Sets a new margin within the viewport that determines at what point the advert is in view.
 We suggest setting this option when you want to request and display the advert just _before_ it comes into view.
 This works as regular margin definitions.
 Make sure you always specify the dimensions with either `px` or `%`, e.g. `100% 0%`, or `100px 0px`.
 Default is `0%`.

 * `threshold` - An array of values that determine at what point a callback will be triggered.
  In this case, the threshold is a percentage of the intersection area in relation to the area of the target's bounding box (where the target is a DOM element relative to a containing element or to the top-level viewport).
-[More here](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserver-intersectionobserver).
+[Intersection Observer](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserver-intersectionobserver).
  Thresholds can be any value between 0.0 and 1.0, inclusive.
 Default is `0`, meaning that as soon as the first pixel comes into view, the advert will be loaded.